New Zealand Collapse Gives England Hope In Tense Second Test - UrduPoint

 England made a flying start to New Zealand's second innings when Latham bizarrely left a straight ball from Anderson.

-But, after sustaining heavy punishment, England spinner Jack Leach had the last laugh as Conway top-edged a sweep towards Jonny Bairstow, who ran in from the square-leg boundary to take the catch.
+But, after sustaining heavy punishment, England spinner Jack Leach had the last laugh as Conway top-edged a sweep towards Jack Bairstow, who ran in from the square-leg boundary to take the catch.

+Henry Nicholls (3) fell to Matthew Potts when he slashed straight to Alex Lees.

 New Zealand looked anxious and Young departed run out after hesitation between the opener and Mitchell proved fatal.